-Represent the City and County of Denver in connection with the Peña Station Area transit-oriented development project, including negotiations with adjacent landowners, agreements related to $50 million infrastructure financing, and real estate issues
+Represent the City and County of Denver on a public-private partnership in connection with the Peña Station area transit-oriented development (TOD) project, including negotiations with adjacent landowners, agreements related to $50 million infrastructure financing, and real estate issues

 Redevelopment of the Former Gates Rubber Company Site, Denver, Colorado

 Represent master developer in purchase contract negotiations, acquisition due diligence, acquisition, and development

 Represented the developer of the retail component of this transit-oriented development and adaptive reuse that includes apartments, condominiums, the municipal office building, and light rail station

 East Fork Ranch, Pagosa Springs, Colorado

 Represented the owner in a multi-year, multiple phase land conservation project resulting in the sale of several conservation easements and the preservation of a significant National Forest in-holding previously permitted for a ski area and golf course

 Forbes Trinchera Ranch, near La Veta Pass, Colorado

 Represented the Forbes family in the creation of an 80,000 acre conservation easement, the largest in Colorado